vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 Follow the instructions provided in [Deploy an Offline Harbor Registry on vSphere](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-harbor.html) to deploy and configure Harbor.

->**Note:** This VM-based harbor deployment is only supported for hosting hosting TKG system images in an internet-restricted or air-gapped environment.
+>**Note:** This VM-based harbor deployment is only supported for hosting TKG system images in an internet-restricted or air-gapped environment.
 To deploy a scalable and highly-available Harbor that can manage large numbers of images for hosted apps in a production environment, deploy the Harbor package to TKG clusters as described in [Install Harbor for Service Registry](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-harbor.html) in Creating and Managing TKG 2.3 Workload Clusters with the Tanzu CLI.

 ## <a id=configure-bootstrap> </a> Deploy and Configure Bootstrap Machine